Is it mandatory that my child has a Device/iPad for school?

 As the iPad/Device is used as a tool to enhance current practices, the student will not have access to the additional resources and tools available on the device for that day.
 S/he will still be able to attend lessons and activities but may not be able to participate in any parts of the lesson or activity that depend on the use of an iPad/Device.

-Will 5-8 students use their iPads before/after school and/or during breaks?
+Will students use their iPads/Devices before/after school and/or during breaks?

-Students will be allowed to use their iPads before and after school only in the Library.
-During Recess and Lunchtimes, iPads are to remain in their respective classes.
+Students in Middle/Senior School will be allowed to use their iPads/Devices during breaks, before and after school in the Library only.

 How will the students be using the iPads/Devices?